mountrcg/freeaps/README.md

-# FreeAPS X with autoISF & Dash support and TDD calculations
+# FreeAPS X with autoISF & Dash support and TDD calculations and Statistics summary json

 Ivan's tremendous effort with FreeAPS X - supplemented with an adapted oref1 algo that is based on Gerhards work with his German community, especialy Bernd who trials and tweaks all parameters for himself and documents his structured progress quite well.
 Gerhard's oref adation and lots of documents and simulation programs for Android can be found at: https://github.com/ga-zelle/autoISF The Team has created numerous very good documentations, that you must read before configuring autoISF, especially the [quick guide](https://github.com/ga-zelle/autoISF/blob/A3.0.0.1_ai2.2.6/autoISF2.2_Quick_Guide.pdf)